Jamie Parker: Career

 Parker originated the role of Scripps in Alan Bennett's play The History Boys.
 He was involved in The History Boys from the play's first reading, initially reading the part of Rudge before taking on the role of Scripps in the original London stage production as well as in the Broadway, Sydney, Wellington and Hong Kong productions and radio and film versions of the play.
 Parker put his musical talents to use in The History Boys, playing piano and singing in several scenes.
 His other National Theatre credits include a 2008 revival of The Revenger's Tragedy.

-In 2008 he appeared as Werner von Haeften in the film of the historical thriller Valkyrie.
+In 2008, he appeared as Werner von Haeften in the film of the historical thriller Valkyrie.
 He can also be seen in the BBC/HBO production of Parade's End.

-In 2011 he appeared at Chichester in Stoppard's Rosencrantz and Guildenstern Are Dead with fellow History Boy Samuel Barnett.
+In 2011, he appeared at Chichester in Stoppard's Rosencrantz and Guildenstern Are Dead with fellow History Boy Samuel Barnett.
 The production subsequently moved to London for a West End engagement.
 In the autumn of 2012 he appeared as Brick in Cat on a Hot Tin Roof at the West Yorkshire Playhouse.
 In the first part of 2013 he appeared in the Menier Chocolate Factory production of Proof and in Candida at the Theatre Royal, Bath.
 He played the role of Mike Connor in High Society at The Old Vic in London.
 He also sang several numbers in the Late Night Sinatra concert given by the John Wilson Orchestra during the 2015 BBC Proms season at London's Royal Albert Hall.

-In 2015 he appeared alongside his fellow History Boys co-stars in the film adaptation of Alan Bennett's The Lady in the Van.
+In 2015, he appeared alongside his fellow History Boys co-stars in the film adaptation of Alan Bennett's The Lady in the Van.
 He had a cameo as an estate agent.

 He originated the role of Harry Potter in the original West End production of Harry Potter and the Cursed Child at the Palace Theatre, London.
 On 9 April 2017 Parker won the Laurence Olivier Award for Best Actor for his performance in the play.
 He reprised his performance on Broadway at the Lyric Theatre in 2018, earning a Tony Award nomination for Best Actor in a Play.

+In 2023, he took the stage as Benjamin Button in The Curious Case of Benjamin Button at the Southwark Playhouse in London.
+The show opened on 22 May and closed on 1 July.

+Later in 2023, he played Dan Goodman in the Donmar Warehouse's production of the musical Next to Normal.
+He reprised the role for the show's West End transfer in 2024.